All Student Support Services

 For students living on campus, often the fastest way to identify the right resources for your needs is to ask a member of the Residence Life staff, from the Resident Director of your hall to the Resident Assistant on duty.
 RDs and RAs are trained to respond to many types of situations and crises.
 See Residence Life Contact Information.

-Includes the Counseling Center, Health Center, and Prevention, Advocacy, and Wellness Outreach Services (PAWS).
+Includes the Counseling Center, Health Center, Disability Support Services, and Prevention, Advocacy, and Wellness Outreach Services (PAWS).
 The department aims to create an environment that promotes student fulfillment and growth, both personally and academically.
 Through free, confidential services, SWS offers guidance and support for navigating the challenges of college life.
-The office is located in Maytum Hall 703 and is open 8am - 4:30pm.
-You may also call the office at 716-673-3271 or email.

 Enhances student success by identifying needs, removing barriers and reducing distress.
 Care Coordination helps students manage life stressors that can impact academics and personal well-being.
 After receiving a referral for services, the office helps students through a variety of interventions, university services, community referrals and case management.
-The Care Coordinator, Julie Bezek, can be contacted at the Counseling Center (Lograsso Hall), 716-673-3424 or by email at firstname.lastname@example.org.
+The Care Coordinator can be contacted in Lograsso Hall, 716-673-3424 or by email at firstname.lastname@example.org.

 Academic Support Services